 - Web Widget for Messaging

 - Zendesk Mobile SDK for Messaging

 Whether agents see a notification about a blocked attachment and whether admins can override the malware designation depends on the Zendesk product, the agent interface in use, and the channel from which the attachment originated.
-Specifically, warning labels are only displayed on potentially malicious attachments if email attachments are enabled for the account and agents are working in Support on desktop.
+Specifically, warning labels are only displayed on potentially malicious attachments if email attachments are enabled for the account and agents are working in Support on the desktop.

 If malware is detected in attachments to tickets created with the Submit a request link in the help center, the attachments are hidden from end users.

 Reviewing potential malware attachments

-Malicious attachments to tickets and conversations in Support and Zendesk Suite are inaccessible to agents, but admins have the option to download the flagged attachments and decide whether to allow agents to access them or keep them restricted.
+Malicious attachments to tickets and conversations in Support and Zendesk Suite are inaccessible to agents, but admins can download the flagged attachments and decide whether to allow agents to access them or keep them restricted.
 Consult your company's security policy before downloading or taking action on malicious attachments.